Assisted Living in Houston, TX

 A lot of assisted living residents are pleasantly surprised to find out that all or the majority of your assisted living expenditures are tax deductible.
 Based on the Health Insurance Portability and Accountability Act (HIPAA) “long term care services” could be deducted as unreimbursed medical expenses.
 For a lot of residents, the complete monthly fee can be deductible.

-Do assisted living communities have to have a license?
+Do assisted living communities in Houston have to have a license?

 Prior to opening an assisted living facility in Texas the care provider must move through a senior care licensing procedure.
 Inspectors will provide an in-person trip to the community and a licensure exam needs to be passed so government bodies can ensure care providers are aware of specifications that need to be met and maintained.
 All listings on our website are of licensed care providers.